ROAR 9 is not yet open for submissions. Guidelines are

 the story, then that's not a good sign.

-We are interested in diverse and underrepresented voices.
+We are interested in underrepresented voices.
 If you have

 personal experience relevant to your story, feel free to mention it in

 your cover letter.
 For instance, if your story is about a space unicorn

 and you are a space unicorn (or a research biologist who studies space

 unicorns), let us know.
 We are not interested in stories that involve

 Please send submissions as an attached .doc, .docx, or .rtf file in